 The rate for Capital One is set by the Mastercard or Visa payment scheme exchange rates.⁵

-This can differ slightly from the real exchange rate (the one that Google shows).
-You can use a provider like Wise to get the real exchange rate.
+This can differ slightly from the mid-market exchange rate (the one that Google shows).
+You can use a provider like Wise to get the mid-market exchange rate.

 These are additional charges added by a foreign payment merchant, rather than the bank.
 DCC converts the rate into US dollars at the point of sale, but at an additional cost that can be as high as 7%.

 The best advice is to stay vigilant whenever making a payment - and check the currency quoted.
 If your bill is converted to USD without your permission, you can ask the merchant to void the transaction.⁶